Nature Watch Areas

 Blue grosbeaks and indigo buntings forage in this restored tall grass prairie, the result of a successful habitat improvement project.
 This restoration project demonstrates our dedication to control non-native grasses that, if left unchecked, would make the 30-acre field a “biological desert.”

-Peek into the bottomland forest of Land Between the Lakes as this ¼ mile paved path leads you through sycamores, sweet gums, and oak stands.
+Peek into the bottomland forest of Land Between the Lakes as this ¼ mile paved, accessible path leads you through sycamores, sweet gums, and oak stands.
 Kingfishers, green herons, and beaver inhabit these deep woods.
-This trail offers a great escape in intermittent weather.

 Birds of prey, cormorants, and deer combine with spectacular sunrises and scenic shoreline vistas.
 Hike the old road beds amongst the old farm buildings looking for grassland birds and fleeting glimpses of foxes, bobcats, and coyotes.
 Empire Point once served as the headquarters for the Kentucky Woodlands National Wildlife Refuge founded in the 1930s.
 Later it transformed to an agricultural education center in the 1960s, 70s, and 80s.
 Empire Point’s open grasslands have been maintained by cooperative farmers who still gather hay for livestock, keeping trees from overtaking its views.

 A 4.5 mile loop trail circles the lake, taking the hiker through lakeshore, uplands, and bottomland forest.
 Kayaking and canoeing provide a different vantage point to wildlife in these calm waters.
 You can also drive to Honker Dam and view wildlife from there.
-Watch osprey dive for fish, lotus flowers blooming, and beavers slap the water with their paddle-like tail.
-You can rent canoes and kayaks from the Nature Station.
+Watch osprey dive for fish, see lotus flowers blooming, and hear beavers slap the water with their paddle-like tail.

 Summer breezes bring in nesting osprey, herons stroll the rocky banks, and mink pop up seeking an easy meal amongst the driftwood.
 Winter chills host hundreds of weary coots, mergansers, teal, pelicans, and grebes.
 Northern eagles inspect the back bays for potential prey.
 Search the shallows as occasionally one can catch a peek at resting Sandhill cranes, a patrolling bobcat, or an ornery otter enjoying a cool swim.